-With games built using the last-gen DirectX 11 API the second class Vega is left trailing in the wake of the GTX 1070.
+With games built using the last-gen DirectX 11 API the second class Vega is left trailing in the wake of the GTX 1070, let alone the GTX 1070 Ti.
 But when you start to bring in tests based around the newer DirectX 12, or Vulkan, instruction sets, Vega’s modern architectural design allows it to take the lead.

 Unfortunately, despite DX11 now being very much a legacy API, with DX12 being over a year old, the majority of PC games are still being released using the older system.
 And that means for the majority of PC games that come out over the next six months, at least, the GTX 1070 is likely to retain that performance advantage.

 Granted, Vega’s performance improvements in DX12 and Vulkan is encouraging for how it’ll fare down the line, as they become the dominant APIs, but right now anyone lucky enough to be able to find the RX Vega 56 for a decent price is still going to be paying the same money for a card that struggles to beat a smaller, more efficient, year-old GPU in pretty much every game that’s in their Steam library.